 Leaving behind the bustle of Nairobi we travel south to the Tanzanian border.
 After completing border formalities we continue to the busy town of Arusha, our base for the night.
 Northern Tanzania is home to the Serengeti, Ngorongoro and Kilimanjaro.

 We head out early this morning as we journey south to our overnight stop in the coastal town of Bagamoyo.
-Formerly a centre point of the East African slave trade, Bagamoyo lies just north of the port of Dar es Salaam and is a perfect launching point for our upcoming Zanzibar Excursion.
+Formerly a centre point of the East African slave trade, Bagamoyo lies just north of the port of Dar es Salaam.
 While today is primarily a travel day, we experience the hustle and bustle of one of Africa’s major travel routes.
 Road travel in Africa is an experience in itself and the bustling markets, villages and scenic backdrops that line the routes give a window into the lifestyle of rural Africa.
-This evening we will prepare for our Zanzibar Excursion that begins tomorrow morning.
+This evening we will prepare for our Zanzibar excursion that begins tomorrow morning.

 Leaving the coast behind us we travel inland and make our way to Mikumi where we stop for the night.
 Mikumi National Park ranks as the fourth largest park in Tanzania and forms part of a 75 000 square kilometre wilderness that centres on Selous, Africa’s largest game reserve.